IAmSorryDave/UvCorny/README.md

 ### ENVIROMENTAL VARIABLES

 The Alpine UV image does not have git configured by default.

-Set your
+While git is installed automatically you still need to set your...

 - DEVELOPER : Your GitHub username.
 - DEVELOPER_EMAIL : Your Github email.

-in your Codespace secret store.
+in your Codespace secret store for git to work properly.

 ####